Perstorp Municipality

 Perstorp was made a market town (köping) in 1947.
 It was amalgamated with Oderljunga in the first of the two nationwide local government reforms (1952).
 The reform of 1971 did not bring any new amalgamations, but the köping status was abolished.

 Locality

-There is only 1 urban area (also called a Tätort or locality) in Perstorp Municipality, the municipal seat Perstorp, with a population of 5,468 (2005).
+There is only one urban area (also called a Tätort or locality) in Perstorp Municipality, the municipal seat Perstorp, with a population of 5,468 (2005).

 The name Perstorp is perhaps most known by the company Perstorp AB, based in the municipality, employing 1,800 people worldwide.
 They are producing chemicals market and materials technology.
 They are also known for a subsidiary called Perstorp Flooring, producing laminate and plastic floor material.

+Demographics

+This is a demographic table based on Perstorp Municipality's electoral districts in the 2022 Swedish general election sourced from SVT's election platform, in turn taken from SCB official statistics.

+In total there were 7,541 residents, including 5,143 Swedish citizens of voting age.
+36.1% voted for the left coalition and 62.9% for the right coalition.
+Indicators are in percentage points except population totals and income.
+The district of Oderljunga saw the Sweden Democrats receive 53% of the vote, the party's highest share in any electoral district in the country.